Q: Can you describe a typical workday for you as an NDT tech?

 A: My main tool these days is my laptop, as the consultancy services that we provide doesn’t require such a hands on approach, but I do need to know and understand how the equipment being used by technicians works.

-What skills are needed?
+Q: What skills are required in your role?

-Technical knowledge that is gained through having done the job, an ability to solve problems, being proactive, decision making, time management, honesty, patience, a thick skin and empathy.
+A: Technical knowledge that is gained through having done the job, an ability to solve problems, being proactive, decision making, time management, honesty, patience, a thick skin and empathy.
 Also need to be a good listener and take my teams views and opinions onboard, but being able to make up my own mind.

-How do you stay updated?
+Q: How do you stay updated?

-By attending conferences, speaking with people within the industries that we work, an immense amount of reading of new specifications and updated requirements and discussing issues amongst my team.
+A: By attending conferences, speaking with people within the industries that we work, an immense amount of reading of new specifications and updated requirements and discussing issues amongst my team.

-How often do you work alone?
+Q: How often do you work alone?

-Probably 80 to 90% of my time is working alone, although I am in contact with my team members every day via phone, emails etc.
+A: Probably 80 to 90% of my time is working alone, although I am in contact with my team members every day via phone, emails etc.

 Q: What types of materials or structures do you most often test?